Festive Christmas Punch Recipe with Southern Comfort and 7-Up

 A festive Christmas punch recipe made with Southern Comfort, 7-Up, lemon juice, orange juice, and lemonade.
 Serve this fruit punch for a holiday brunch or an evening Christmas party.

 You know, occasions with punch seem to be few and far between these days.
 So, if you spot a bowl punch offered at a party, go ahead and have a glass (or maybe two).
-I place this in the vintage recipe category, because I feel like punch is a nice treat, easy to make, and serves a crowd.
+I place this in the vintage recipe area, because I feel like punch is a nice treat, easy to make, and serves a crowd.
 There are fond memories of this recipe being served back in the 70’s and 80’s.

 I like this recipe because sometimes Southern Comfort is way too sweet on its own.
 By adding the tart juices of lemon and orange and the fizz of the 7-Up, it cuts down the sweetness to where most people will like it better.